ScottiBR/my-articles/JavaScript/LexicalEnvironment/Article.md

 Most commonly, people will explain hoisting as **declarations of variables and functions being moved to top of your code**, while this is what appears to be happening, it’s important to understand exactly what is going on.
 Because that definition **is a Myth** , a convention created to discuss the idea of lexical environment, without soo much overhead.

 ```js

 foo("Scotti");

 function foo(name) {
   console.log(name);
 }

 ```

 In this case, the function was called before it's definition, but it works, and seeking an easy explanation for that people starts saying that the function is lifted/moved up at the beginning of the code, like this.

 ```js

 function foo(name) {
   console.log(name);
 }

 foo("Scotti");

 ```

 But that's incorrect, there's no such thing as lifting functions and variables, you see, the code isn’t moving anywhere.
 It isn’t magically being moved to the top of the file.
 What's Actually happening is that at the compiler phase, all functions and variables declarations are **Hoisted** at Memory Heap which is called Lexical Environment.
 Then the Engine will execute the code from the top to the bottom adding every scope at the Execution Call Stack.

-> _Hoisting_ refers to the default behavior of Javascript to process and put all variables and functions declarations into memory first during compile phase of its execution context, regardless where they are written in code.
+> _Hoisting_ refers to the default behavior of Javascript to process and put all variables and functions declarations into memory first during compile phase of its execution context, regardless where they are written in code. *Maya Shavin*

 > _Lexical Environment_ is a data structure that holds identifier-variable mapping on the memory heap.